wlandau/r-multiverse.github.io/moderators.md

 Each incident, the actions taken to respond to the incident, and the resolution must be reported as an issue at <https://github.com/r-multiverse/help/issues> with the label "policy violation".
 If you do not feel comfortable taking direct action yourself, contact an [administrator](team.md#administrators) immediately and ask the [administrator](team.md#administrators) handle the situation.

-1. In case of an extreme policy violation, or repeated violations of the [code of conduct](conduct.md), block the user from [R-multiverse GitHub repositories](https://github.com/r-multiverse) by adding the GitHub username to the [list of blocked users](https://github.com/organizations/r-multiverse/settings/blocked_users).
+1. In case of an extreme policy violation, block the user from [R-multiverse GitHub repositories](https://github.com/r-multiverse) by adding the GitHub username to the [list of blocked users](https://github.com/organizations/r-multiverse/settings/blocked_users).
 1. If an R-multiverse package or [R-multiverse stakeholder](governance.md#r-multiverse-stakeholders) violates any applicable laws, ask an [administrator](team.md#administrators) to contact the appropriate law enforcement agency.